On This Page

 They might misinterpret something you’re trying to tell them or seem disinterested in something that’s important to you.
 Maybe they’ll be silent when you want them to say something or say the wrong thing when you hoped they’d let your words speak for themselves.

 When Nina Simone sang, "Lord, please don't let me be misunderstood," she voiced a plea we all feel deep in our hearts.
-It hurts when someone misunderstands your intentions or misinterprets your words.
+It hurts when someone doesn't get it.

 If betrayal is like a lightning strike that instantly splits a relationship, misunderstandings are like a trickle of water that can slowly erode your connection.
 The break that eventually occurs can be just as profound and final as if you were betrayed.
 This is as true in a relationship with a therapist as it is in any other relationship.

 The worst is when your therapist seems to misunderstand or judge you in the same way your parents or other important people in your life did.
-The ways we were misunderstood or rejected by parents, caregivers, close friends, or partners are at the heart of our deepest wounds.
+Being misunderstood or rejected by the people who matter most is the source of some of our deepest wounds.

 One or more painful conversations with an out-of-touch parent or teacher can put you off from pursuing your dreams.
 Repeatedly feeling judged or rejected in the same way by intimate partners can make you feel unlovable.
 These wounds are often what bring us to therapy.

 This is why it’s important to not just react and walk away.
-One of the most powerful things the therapeutic relationship can teach you is that you can fix things that have been damaged.
-You can connect, can love and be loved, can be accepted for who you are at the deepest level of your being.
+One of the most powerful things the therapeutic relationship can teach you is that you can fix relationships that have been damaged.
+You can connect and be accepted for who you are at the deepest level of your being.
+You can talk things through and finally be understood, even if you weren’t the first time.

 How to Repair Your Relationship with Your Therapist